yehia67/documentation/node-software/0.1/iri/how-to-guides/run-an-iri-node-on-linux.md

 Now that your node is up and running, it'll start to [synchronize its ledger with the network](../concepts/the-ledger.md#ledger-synchronization).
 Give your node some time to synchronize, or read our troubleshooting guide if your IRI node isn't synchronizing.

 ## Step 4.
-Check that the IRI is synchronized
+Check that the node is synchronized

-The IRI is considered synchronized when the `latestMilestoneIndex` field is equal to the `latestSolidSubtangleMilestoneIndex` field.
+A node is considered synchronized when the `latestMilestoneIndex` field is equal to the `latestSolidSubtangleMilestoneIndex` field.

-The `latestMilestoneIndex` field is the index of the latest milestone that the IRI has received from its neighbors.
+The `latestMilestoneIndex` field is the index of the latest milestone that the node has received from its neighbors.

-The `latestSolidSubtangleMilestoneIndex` field is the index of the latest milestone for which the IRI node's ledger has all the transactions that the milestone directly and indirectly references.
+The `latestSolidSubtangleMilestoneIndex` field is the index of the latest milestone for which the node's ledger has all the transactions that the milestone directly and indirectly references.

-The `latestMilestoneIndex` and `latestSolidSubtangleMilestoneIndex` fields are accurate only when the IRI node is connected to synchronized neighbors.
+The `latestMilestoneIndex` and `latestSolidSubtangleMilestoneIndex` fields are accurate only when the node is connected to synchronized neighbors.

 1. To check the current `latestMilestoneIndex` field, go to our [Discord](https://discord.iota.org) and enter **!milestone** in one of the channels